 Vanessa Rivers is a California surfer girl, writer, and entrepreneur.
-Her passion for travel, sustainability, and the ocean her to create her LA-based eco bikini line SummerLove Swimwear (as seen in Sports Illustrated), her travel blog Glitter&Mud and her private surf lesson company Surf Lessons with Vanessa.
+Her passion for travel, sustainability, and the ocean her to create her LA-based eco bikini line SummerLove Swimwear (as seen in Sports Illustrated), and her travel blog Glitter&Mud.
 She is a proud new mom to a little travel girl and co-founder of We Are Travel Girls (as seen in Forbes).

 I enjoyed this interview with Vanessa Rivers because she discusses life and work before and after becoming a mother.
 Learn more about Vanessa’s very active multi-faceted career and lifestyle here!